oJumpy/Livesplit-AutoTimers-BOIII/README.md

 If you are going to make your own layout, make sure your LiveSplit is comparing against `Game Time` for everything.
 This includes `Subsplits`, `Splits`, `Timer`, `Detailed Timer`, etc.

 For `Timing Method`, I recommend using `Current Timing Method`.

+## Coming Soon
+- Box hit tracker for all maps, I already got all the addresses, just need to apply the logic.

 ## Credits
 - [Scrappy](https://github.com/Joshr520): Previous auto splitter script for coops.